If you enjoy helping and caring for others and working with people, a career in nursing may be the right thing for you.

 Undergraduate Pre-registration courses:

-We welcome applications for second year entry only to the B.Nurs (Hons).
+We welcome applications for second year entry only to the B.Nurs (Hons) course.

 Transfer applicants will need to meet ALL of the following conditions in order to apply: